 Who knew one of 2016’s Pantone colours of the year, Rose Quartz, would have such a profound effect on our collective psyche?
-The focus on rose quartz in 2016 has paved the way for a heightened interest in crystals that’s set only to increase in 2017.
-Crystals, in all their incarnations, are having a moment as we look for ways to balance our hectic lifestyles or for a temporary escape from our “always on” digital existence.
+The focus on rose quartz in 2016 has paved the way for a heightened interest in crystals that has grown in momentum this year.
+Crystals, in all their incarnations, are having a moment as we look for ways to balance our hectic lifestyles or for a temporary escape from our always-on digital existence.

 how crystals work

 Each crystal has its own stable and unchanging vibration, as well as a colour that you may be drawn to depending on your current mood.
 "Everything in this universe is a vibration, including you," explains Azalea Lee, founder of Place 8 Healing in Los Angeles.
 "As a whole, you are an intricate symphony of resonances, with some vibrations out of whack.
 Crystals have a specific and clear vibration.
 By openly engaging with these vibrations, crystals can act as a tuning fork to help recalibrate your vibrations to a more 'in-tune' place, helping you to be more balanced physically, emotionally, and spiritually."